 Pre-COVID-19, we may reasonably have expected the company to produce around $9,000m in surplus FY20 cashflow.
 I base that statement on management’s initial guidance for FY20, the upshot of which implied annual EBITDA in the $21,000m range.
 If the company pays circa $7,000m in interest and taxes, plus $5,000m to take care of depreciation, then we end up with our $9,000m figure.
 If we then subtract its annual dividend bill, we end up with $5,000m or so for debt reduction.
 In ordinary circumstances that might well be okay.

 At least grocery store sales are way up.
 Again, that is hardly surprising given a lot of folks can’t get a drink anywhere else.
-I actually saw my neighbors take delivery of three cases of Beck’s the day after the dividend cut, so I should thank them for helping Anheuser-Busch InBev’s cashflows during this tough time.
+I actually saw my neighbors take delivery of three cases of Beck’s the day after the dividend cut, so I should thank them for helping Anheuser-Busch InBev’s cashflows during this tough time!

 Though the situation looks pretty chaotic, I still believe we have a good investment case here.
-First of all, the company has around $16,000m worth of cash and short-term investments (having drawn down a $9,000m revolver a few weeks back).
+First of all, the company has around $16,000m worth of cash and short-term investments, having drawn down a $9,000m revolver a few weeks back.
 It had $5,000m of interest-bearing liabilities due this year, and that figure only rises to around $10,000m or so out to the end of 2022.
 COVID-19 should be long gone by then.

 Granted, the debt makes the stock less cheap than it looks from the figures above.
-The dividend cut, though annoying, means the company can realistically deploy at least $5,000m of retained earnings per annum toward getting it down.
+The dividend cut, though annoying, means the company can realistically deploy at least $5,000m per annum toward getting it down.
 Back of the envelope math points to a $35,000m reduction in net debt by the middle of the decade.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!